qtzar/auth0-spring-security-mvc/README.md

 [Please read this tutorial](https://auth0.com/docs/quickstart/webapp/java-spring-security-mvc/) to learn how to use this SDK.

 Perhaps the best way to learn how to use this library is to study the [Auth0 Spring Security MVC Sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sample) and the README for that sample.

-Information on configuration and extension points is also provided in this README document below together with a link to our tutorial on using this library.
+Information on configuration and extension points is provided below.

-In addition to this sample for Auth0 and Spring Security integration, if you are additionally interested in having Single Sign-On (SSO) between Java Spring Security configured applications, then please take a look at our [auth0-spring-security-mvc-sso-sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sso-sample)
+In addition to this sample for Auth0 and Spring Security integration, if you are interested in having Single Sign-On (SSO) between Java Spring Security configured applications, then please take a look at our [auth0-spring-security-mvc-sso-sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sso-sample) which also depends on this library.

 ----